Novel electronic state of honeycomb iridate Cu$_2$IrO$_3$ at high pressure: Phase 5 novel - electronic state

 Copper delafossites feature a similar crystal structure pressure dependence to \cuiro, albeit with a triangular lattice \cite{Mackenzie2017}.
 Interestingly, while a pressure-driven interplanar collapse appears to be a general behavior in these compounds \cite{Xu2010, Xu2016, Garg2018, Levy2020, Lawler2021}, only \ch{CuFeO2} is known to feature a similar valence transition \cite{Xu2010, Xu2016}.
-While there is not an established explanation for this behavior, it suggests that the valence transition depends on the relative chemical potential of the related ions.
+There is no established explanation for this behavior, but it suggests that the valence transition depends on the relative chemical potential of the related ions.
 This raises questions on the high pressure behavior of other intercalated iridates.
-Recently, an unidentified structural transition was reported in \agliiro\ around \qty[parse-numbers = false]{12 - 16.1}{\GPa} at \gls{rt}, which occurs concomitantly to a change in sign of the magnetoresistance \cite{Jin2024}.
+Recently, an unidentified structural transition was reported in \agliiro\ around \qty[parse-numbers = false]{12 - 16.1}{\GPa} at \gls{rt}, which occurs concomitantly with a change in sign of the magnetoresistance \cite{Jin2024}.
 This phenomenology is similar to that seen in \cuiro\ \cite{Jin2022}, and points to a potential valence instability.